Indian Coast Guard: Coast Guard officers

-Pilot Officers are also part of GD branch.
-A Pilot Officer gets an opportunity to work at shore Air Stations along the Indian coasts and also embark ships.
-ICG operates fixed wing aircraft for surveillance of the Exclusive Economic Zone.
+Pilot Officers are also part of the GD branch.
+A Pilot Officer gets an opportunity to work at shore Air Stations along the Indian coasts and also on board ships.
+ICG operates fixed-wing aircraft for surveillance of the Exclusive Economic Zone.
 In addition, helicopters are embarked on Coast Guard Offshore Patrol Vessels (OPV) to provide local surveillance and perform search and rescue mission at sea.